ucsc/pantheon-workflow/README.md

 ### Make scripts executable

-In addition to editing the command inside the script, you may also rename your scripts to any name that makes sense to you.
+In addition to editing the command inside the script, you may also rename your scripts to anything that makes sense to you (if I'm developing a plugin, `synctheme` becomes `syncplug`).
 If the script is not executable after you clone this repo, or if it _becomes_ not executable due to your edits, you can make it executable by issuing the following command in your terminal:

 ~~~shell
 chmod +x scriptName